LDAWG-a11y/a11yWebApp/src/guides/accessible-site-search-with-combobox-suggestions.md

 Apple's are announced as links and it does inform a screen reader that there are a certain number of options available.
 It does not have `aria-controls` present on the `<input>,` which I know doesn't do a great deal due to lack of screen reader support, it does at least reinforce that programmatic relationship.

-As it is critical that we consider all users when developing sites and the components they are built with we need to ensure that they work for screen reader users too, then they are in the best position to decide whether they use it or not, choice is tool that allows users to operate sites in a way that works for them.
+As it is critical that we consider all users when developing sites and the components they are built with, we need to ensure that they work for screen reader users too, then they are in the best position to decide whether they use it or not, user choice is the tool that allows users to operate sites in a way that works for them.

 ## How should we build one?